scala/scala-lang/blog/_posts/2017-05-23-whats-new-scala-native.md

 binaries compiled by Scala Native, using a technique called selector-based row displacement.

-These improvements make the dispatch table 10 times smaller.
+These improvements make the dispatch table up to 10 times smaller, on some codebases in the wild.

 ## 0.4 and beyond